Non-Brownian diffusion and chaotic rheology of autophoretic disks

-The minimal model of an autophoretic disk can qualitatively capture several features of active droplets observed in experiments~\cite{Suga2018,Suda2021,Hokmabad2021}.
-We have shown using such a model that the dynamics of an autophoretic disk, in a quiescent fluid and in the presence of a shear flow field, is markedly different from a passive Brownian particle.
+We have shown that the dynamics of an autophoretic disk is markedly different from a passive Brownian particle.
 The dynamics is also richer than that of an ABP with respect to the bi-exponential decay of the velocity autocorrelation function.
 Furthermore, we showed that the rheology of a dilute suspension of such disks is chaotic at small values of the shear rate; effectively, increasing the shear provides a route to removing chaotic dynamics.
-We expect these findings to hold, at least qualitatively, in experimentally realizable active droplet systems.
+We expect these findings to hold, at least qualitatively, in experimentally realizable {dilute} active droplet systems, upto an area fraction of $\phi\lesssim 10\%$ based on prior studies on hard-sphere colloidal dispersions~\cite{Foss2000}.
 Finally, our work may be useful for the synthesis and manipulation of active droplet emulsions.
-Here, one may have to account for the coupled chaotic dynamics of many active droplets, which is certainly an interesting direction for future work.
+Here, one may have to account for the coupled chaotic dynamics of many active droplets, which is an interesting direction for future work.